fennel-ai/client/docs/pages/source/schema-matching.md

 Sometimes, the external data sources doesn't have the 'column' corresponding to the field in your Fennel dataset.
-Fennel allows you to handle these scenarios by specying `preproc` property on your sources (short for pre-processing).
+Fennel allows you to handle these scenarios by specifying `preproc` property on your sources (short for pre-processing).
 Let's look at an example: